MKastek/GCP-ACE-exam/exam-notes.md

 `Data Access Audit logs` generate large amounts of data and are disabled by default for most services; it is enabled by default for BigQuery.
 The other audit logs are not likely to generate the same volume of data as the Data Access Audit logs.

-### Target pools in Cloud Load Balancing
-A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
-All backend instances of a target pool must reside in the same Google Cloud region.
-Target pools use HTTP health checks.

-### URL maps in Cloud Load Balancing
-URL maps specify direct requests to particular services.
-A URL map is a set of rules for routing incoming HTTP(S) requests to specific backend services or backend buckets.
-A minimal URL map matches all incoming request paths `/*`.

-### Routes in Cloud Load Balancing
-Routes are used to specify paths to destination IP addresses outside a subnet.

-### Firewall rules in Cloud Load Balancing
-Firewall rules control the flow of traffic on a network.

-### Traces in Cloud Load Balancing
-Traces are used to understand performance characteristics of services in a distributed system.

-### gcloud command to describe project
-`gcloud projects describe <PROJECT_ID>`

 ### Clone persistent disk
 The source and cloned disk must be in the _same zone_ and _region_ and must be of the _same type_.
 The size of the clone must be at least the size of the source disk but does not need to be the same.

-### App Engine
-App Engine is designed for applications written in supported languages, that need to run at low cost, and need to scale in response to rapid increases in load.
-App Engine is a managed service and as such minimizes operational overhead.

-#### cron.yaml
-Cron.yaml files contain specifications for running scheduled jobs in App Engine.

-#### app.yaml
-App.yaml has overall application specifications.

-#### App Engine Standard
-App Engine Standard i a platform as a service (PaaS), you do not have to manage underlying infrastructure.
-It provides a secure sandbox environment for deploying new features quickly.

 ### Datastore